 When shopping around for CBD payment processors, it’s essential to know which processors allow high-risk CBD processing in the first place.
 Processors like PayPal and Stripe don’t allow CBD processing or other high-risk products or services if you partner with them.

-On the flip side, processors and merchant service providers such as Square, Payment Cloud, National Processing, and Electronic Merchant Systems (EMS) will provide high-risk payment processing for CBD sales.
+On the flip side, processors and merchant service providers such as Square, National Processing, and Electronic Merchant Systems (EMS) will provide high-risk payment processing for CBD sales.
 Generally, these processors will board CBD merchants with standards and criteria that the merchant must abide by to receive services.

 One standard criteria item is for the merchant to provide a Certificate of Analysis (COA).
 This document is a certified lab report of an item’s chemical contents.
 In the case of CBD, the information should show that the CBD has THC levels lower than 0.3% by weight.
 There are trace amounts of THC in CBD, but 0.3%THC by total weight is the maximum federal threshold protected under the 2018 Farm Bill.